Palisades Interstate Park Resisting Arrest Defense Lawyers

-Unfortunately, one negative moment can spell serious repercussions for the rest of your life.
+With a disorderly persons offense or felony charge for resisting arrest, one negative moment can spell serious repercussions for the rest of your life.
 While a conviction for resisting arrest can be embarrassing, perhaps the most devastating consequence of a conviction is that you could be sentenced to serve time in jail.
-When you are facing resisting arrest charges in New Jersey, it is crucial to consult with an experienced criminal defense attorney.
+There are three different levels under the governing statute, N.J.S.A.
+2C:29-2.
+The most basic charge applies when you prevent or attempt to prevent an officer acting within their capacity as law enforcement, from arresting you.
+Resisting arrest becomes more serious if you were attempting to avoid an arrest by fleeing from the officer.
+This crosses the line from a disorderly persons offense into felony territory, becoming a fourth degree crime.
+In even more severe cases, the offense become a third degree criminal charge if your actions involve threatened or realized acts of violence, or cause a significant risk of the police or anyone else being injured.
+When you are facing resisting arrest charges at any level in New Jersey, it is crucial to consult with an experienced criminal defense attorney.

-The notable criminal defense lawyers at Bergen County Tormey Law Firm defend clients charged with a host of crimes, including simple assault, shoplifting, and burglary throughout New Jersey.
-They appear regularly in northern New Jersey, in courts such as those in Hackensack, East Rutherford, and Elmwood Park.
+The notable criminal defense lawyers at Bergen County office of The Tormey Law Firm defend clients charged with a host of crimes, including simple assault, shoplifting, and burglary throughout New Jersey.
+They appear regularly in northern New Jersey, in courts such as those in Hackensack, East Rutherford, Paramus, Lyndhurst, Fort Lee, and Elmwood Park.
 If you or a loved one has been charged with resisting arrest, do not hesitate to contact our Hackensack, NJ offices anytime at (201)-330-4979 for immediate assistance.

 Resisting Arrest in New Jersey: N.J.S.A.
 2C:29-2